-You must be an approved provider before you start to deliver Open Awards qualifications or units.
+You must be an approved provider before you start to deliver Open Awards qualifications, unit or courses.
 If you are not already approved, please visit our website to submit a New Business Enquiry Form or contact a member of the team on 0151 494 2072 or enquiries@openawards.org.uk.